mdn/content/files/en-us/learn/css/styling_text/styling_lists/index.md

 ## Summary

 Lists are relatively easy to get the hang of styling once you know a few associated basic principles and specific properties.
-In the next article we'll move on to link styling techniques.
+In the next article, we'll move on to [link styling techniques](/en-US/docs/Learn/CSS/Styling_text/Styling_links).

 ## See also